Accreditation and Approval

-Finally, one should be aware that Lincoln Memorial University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC) to award associate, baccalaureate, masters, specialist and doctorate degrees.
+Finally, Lincoln Memorial University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC) to award associate, baccalaureate, masters, specialist and doctorate degrees.

 On April 27, 2009, the SACS-COC granted approval for the University to offer the Doctor of Jurisprudence (JD) degree program ensuring that students are eligible for federal financial aid.

-For information regarding this regional accrediting body and to verify Lincoln Memorial University’s Level V membership, contact the Commission on Colleges (www.sacscoc.org) at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500
+For information regarding this regional accrediting body and to verify Lincoln Memorial University’s Level VI membership, contact the Commission on Colleges (www.sacscoc.org) at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500